WeblateOrg/weblate/docs/admin/install/docker.rst

 .. hint::

-   The files are copied to correspoding location on container startup, so restart is needed after changing the volume content.
+   The files are copied to corresponding location on container startup, so restart is needed after changing the volume content.

 Alternatively you can also include own module (see :doc:`../customize`) and add